zukangy/Snack-classification-with-feature-vectors/README.md

 ```
 project_root/
 |-- best_params/                 # Stores the optimal hyper-parameters for each model
+|-- final_report/                # Final report in pdf for this project
 |-- pca_plots/                   # PCA plot for each feature vector
 |-- utils/                       # utility functions for feature vector generation as well as dataset initialization
 |-- weekly_reports/              # Materials for each weekly progress report in Jupyter notebook.